 - Prevention of unreasonable work quotas and expectations

-In order to prove negligence, the employee must show that the railroad company’s failure to adhere to those standards caused or contributed to the injury that occurred.
-In essence, the burden is on the employee to show that the accident was solely or primarily the employer’s fault.
+To prove negligence, the employee must show that the railroad company’s failure to adhere to those standards caused or contributed to the injury that occurred.
+The burden is on the employee to show that the accident was solely or primarily the employer’s fault.

-Proving negligence in any injury case is never easy, and having an experienced, top-rated FELA lawyer looking out for your interests and protecting your rights is essential for helping you get the compensation you deserve.
-At the Blumenshine Law Group, our lawyers are skilled in presenting the most effective cases using every available resource for optimal results.
-As a top-ranked law firm in the Greater Chicago area, our attorneys are skilled in the FELA claims process, relying an in-depth knowledge of the rules and regulations that can have a major bearing on your compensation and on the success of your claim.
+Proving negligence in any injury case is never easy, and having an experienced, top-rated Chicago FELA lawyer looking out for your interests and protecting your rights is essential for helping you get the compensation you deserve.
+At the Blumenshine Law Group, we are skilled in presenting the most effective cases using every available resource for optimal results.
+As a top-ranked law firm in the Greater Chicago area, we are skilled in the FELA claims process, relying on an in-depth knowledge of the railroad industry and the rules and regulations that can have a major bearing on your compensation and the success of your FELA claim.

-FELA claims are subject to a three-year statute of limitations, and that means it’s important to begin working with an attorney as soon as possible.
+FELA claims for railroad accidents are subject to a three-year statute of limitations, and that means it’s important to begin working with an attorney as soon as possible.
 If you’re a railroad worker who’s been injured on the job, we can help.
-Contact us at (312) 766-1000 or use our online contact form and schedule your free consultation today.
+Call or text us at (312) 766-1000, email us at [email protected], or use our online contact form below to schedule your free consultation today.